The Best School Holiday Activities in Sydney this Easter

 Unleash Their Inner Thespian with a Short Course at NIDA

-Looking for an exciting way to spark creativity and build confidence this winter?
+Looking for an exciting way to spark creativity and build confidence these holidays?
 NIDA’s short courses for kids are designed for a range of age groups, from kindergarten to year six; these fun and engaging workshops are a great way to keep young minds active over the holidays.

 From acting and storytelling to movement and improvisation, there’s a course that suits every interest and skill level.
 Led by NIDA’s expert tutors, kids will develop new skills, make friends, and, most importantly, have fun.